Significant-Gravitas/AutoGPT/README.md

 ## Setting Your Cache Type

-By default, Auto-GPT is going to use LocalCache instead of redis or Pinecone.
+By default, Auto-GPT is going to use LocalCache instead of redis, Pinecone, DeepLake or other supported memory backends.

 To switch to either, change the `MEMORY_BACKEND` env variable to the value that you want:

 * `local` (default) uses a local JSON cache file
+* `deeplake` uses deeplake token you configured in your ENV settings
 * `pinecone` uses the Pinecone.io account you configured in your ENV settings
 * `redis` will use the redis cache that you configured
 * `milvus` will use the milvus cache that you configured